 The diagnosis process was the hardest.
 It was just a roller coaster ride of being scared, feeling helpless but also being hopeful and positive that it would not be forever.

 A pituitary tumor, the underlying cause of Cushing's disease, is often small and hard to find.
+That’s one reason why it’s important to find an endocrinologist who specializes in pituitary diseases.

 Path to Diagnosis